 How to make a successful mortgage application

-Since the Mortgage Market Review lenders need to do thorough checks to ensure that a mortgage will be affordable, not only now but in the future when rates may be higher.
+Since the Mortgage Market Review, lenders need to do thorough checks to ensure that a mortgage will be affordable, not only now but in the future when rates may be higher.
+As a result, you can expect to be asked detailed budget questions for your mortgage application.

-That means that borrowers should expect questions about not only their income but also their outgoings when applying for a mortgage.
+Borrowers should expect questions not only about their income but also their outgoings when applying for a mortgage.
 That goes beyond other credit commitments like personal loans and credit card balances into a more detailed budget planner.

-Top tip It pays to sit down and break down your monthly spending patterns so you have a clear picture of where your money goes.
+Top tip It pays to break down your monthly spending patterns so you have a clear picture of where your money goes.

 The main lenders will ask about central items of committed expenditure.
 That will mean breaking down spending on items like utilities, food, council tax, travel costs and insurances.
 Other points that can have a significant bearing on how much you can borrow are the number of dependants, childcare costs and, in some cases, pension contributions.